gin-gonic/gin/docs/how-to-build-an-effective-middleware.md

 The middleware has two parts:

-  - part one is what is executed once, when you initalize your middleware.
+  - part one is what is executed once, when you initialize your middleware.
 That's where you set up all the global objects, logicals etc. Everything that happens one per application lifetime.

   - part two is what executes on every request.
 For example, a database middleware you simply inject your "global" database object into the context.
-Once it's inside the context, you can retrieve it from within other middlewares and your handler furnction.
+Once it's inside the context, you can retrieve it from within other middlewares and your handler function.

 ```go
 func funcName(params string) gin.HandlerFunc {